-My fiance’s sister is a property lawyer.
-I expect that I can be offered mate’s rates for conveyancing, However if that does not come materialise, what level of costs would I typically be looking at for conveyancing in Hull East?
+My fiance’s step-father is a solicitor.
+I suspect that I'll be able to get preferential pricing for conveyancing, However if that does not come materialise, what kind of fees would I typically be looking at for conveyancing in Hull East?

-I am purchasing my first flat in Hull East with a mortgage from Nationwide Building Society.
-The developers refused to reduce the amount so I negotiated five thousand pounds worth of extras instead.
-The property agent suggested that I not to tell my lawyer about the side-deal as it would impact my mortgage with the bank.
-Should I keep quiet?.
+I'm purchasing a new build house in Hull East with the aid of help to buy.
+The builders refused to reduce the price so I negotiated five thousand pounds worth of extras instead.
+The property agent advised me not reveal to my solicitor about the side-deal as it will put at risk my mortgage with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I decided to have a survey done on a house in Hull East in advance of retaining solicitors.
 I have been told that there is a flying freehold overhang to the property.
 Our surveyor advised that some banks may refuse to issue a loan on such a house.

 It varies from the lender to lender.
 Lloyds has different instructions from Birmingham Midshires.
 Should you wish to telephone us we can look into this further with the appropriate mortgage company.
 If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Hull East.
 Conveyancing may be slightly more expensive based on your lender's requirements.